jclariviere/jclariviere.github.io/content/2015-11-20-creating-virtual-machines-easily-with-vagrant.md

 As you can see, this is plain ruby, so you can use variables, loops, conditions, etc.

+The base image (called "box") I used is Ubuntu 14.04 64 bits.

 Put this file in a new folder and use `vagrant up` to create the virtual machine.

-If this is the first time you use this box, you will notice that [I lied](https://www.youtube.com/watch?v=Q2h9L4EVIdI&t=30s), it didn't take 30 seconds!
+If this is the first time you use this box, you will notice that it didn't take 30 seconds.
-The box first needs to be downloaded, but it will be 30 seconds for future machines, promise!
+[I lied](https://www.youtube.com/watch?v=Q2h9L4EVIdI&t=30s)...
+The box first needs to be downloaded, but it will be 30 seconds for future machines using this box, promise!

 You should see the VM in the VirtualBox GUI, but **do not edit the configuration there** since Vagrant will probably override your settings.
 Edit the `Vagrantfile` instead.